Bandini Automobili

+Bandini Automobili was an Italian automobile manufacturer that operated in Forlì between 1946 and 1992.
+It was named after its founder, Ilario Bandini, who designed and built the cars and also raced them.
+The company produced about 75 cars, mostly small-displacement sports and racing models, of which around 40 were sold in the United States, where modified Bandini Siluros won SCCA class championships in the 1950s.
+Production ceased after Ilario Bandini's death in 1992, and the original workshop was converted into a museum the same year.
+The Bandini name was later revived when a descendant of the founder partnered with the design house GFG Style to present the electric Dora concept car in 2020.

 History

-Bandini was founded in 1946 in Forlì, the first Bandini, the Prima, used a modified Fiat 1100 engine, the body was made from aluminum and the chassis was a modified Fiat 1100 Bandini hid from the Germans during World War 2.
+Bandini was founded in 1946 in Forlì.
+The first Bandini, the Prima, used a modified Fiat 1100 engine; its body was made from aluminium and its chassis was based on a Fiat 1100 that Bandini had hidden from the Germans during World War II.
 Following on from this, Bandini made the 1100 Sport and the 1100 Siluro.
 It was the Siluro that gave them their first race victory in the Giro dell'Umbria (not to be confused with the bicycle race of the same name).
 The chassis for these were built from tubular steel.

 American importers, Tony Pompeo (originally from Pescara) and Perry Fina, took an interest in Bandinis and imported a Siluro.
 The Italian racing driver Giovanni Bracco went over to the States to promote the cars.
 At the suggestion of Pompeo Bandini began to put 724 cc Crosley engines in the Siluro so that they could compete in H modified racing events.
-The modified Siluro's won SCCA class championships in 1955 and 1957.
+The modified Siluros won SCCA class championships in 1955 and 1957.
 In 1957 Bandini made the Sport International "Saponetta".
 It was a two-seat sports car with a tubular steel frame and room for engines of up to 1.0 litre.
 Bandini nicknamed the car "Saponetta" (little soap) because of its rounded, smooth shape.
 The Formula 3 car of 1954 had disc brakes on all four wheels, copying the 1951 C-type Jaguar.
 The Zagato bodied Bandini GT raced in Daytona and 12 Hours of Sebring.
 The coupé made by the coachbuilder Corna had a 1000 cc engine mounted in the front.

+The company was later revived in the 21st century by Michele Bandini, great grandson of Ilario Bandini.
+Bandini partnered with GFG Style, a company founded by Giorgetto Giugiaro and his son Fabrizio Giugiaro.
+GFG Style revealed the Bandini Dora Concept in 2020, a roofless, two-seater electric hypercar featuring two electric motors producing a combined power output of 536 bhp and 500 lb ft of torque.